monolipo/politicalcovid19/README.md

-# politicalcovid19
+# Quantifying political influence on COVID-19 fatality in Brazil
-Quantifying political influence on COVID-19 fatality in Brazil
+Plotting and analysis rouine for COVID19 vs outcome of 2018 Brazil elections.

-# Mortes Políticas (COVID19) para os Estados
+Authors: Leandro de Almeida, Pedro Carelli, Daniel Felinto and José Dias do Nascimento Jr
-Rotina para plotagem e análise dos dados relativos à pandemia do novo coronavirus relacionada ao resultado das eleições de 2018 que elegeram Jair Bolsonaro (sem partido) pela legenda 17.
+Code: Almeida, L

-Autores: Daniel Felinto, Pedro Carelli, José Dias do Nascimento Jr e Leandro de Almeida
+### Data Source

-Autor do código: Almeida, L
+#### 2018 Elections

-### Fonte dos dados
+THe data was retrieved from TSE using the website "Gazeta do Povo" and compiled at: https://especiais.gazetadopovo.com.br/eleicoes/2018/resultados/mapa-eleitoral-de-presidente-por-municipios-2turno/

-#### Resultados das eleições
+#### COVID19 Deaths confirmed by state

-Os dados foram retirados do TSE pelo site Gazeta do Povo e compilados em uma tabela através do link https://especiais.gazetadopovo.com.br/eleicoes/2018/resultados/mapa-eleitoral-de-presidente-por-municipios-2turno/
+All cases reported here were confirmed by the health departments of each state, and also obtained by the official platform of the Ministry of Health.
+The consulted sources are listed at the bottom of the page.
+All data is available in CSV format on Github: https://github.com/wcota/covid19br

-#### Dados confirmados de Óbitos por COVID19
+W. Cota, “Monitoring the number of COVID-19 cases and deaths in brazil at municipal and federative units level”, SciELOPreprints:362 (2020), 10.1590/scielopreprints.362

-Os dados relativos à pandemia foram extraídos da base nacinal wcota disponível através do link https://github.com/wcota/covid19br e relacionados por rotina própria (Almeida, L 2020).
+The fatality data and votes was related in this routine.

 # #